ewernn/TactileManipulation/README.md

 - **Multi-Modal Learning**: Integration of visual, proprioceptive, and tactile information
 - **Sample Efficient Learning**: Offline reinforcement learning using demonstration data
 - **Comparative Analysis**: Performance metrics with and without tactile feedback
+- **Object Manipulation**: Support for cube stacking tasks with visualization of object interactions

 ## Installation